7174Andy/CSE-141L-Project/README.md

 ![pc](./images/pc.png)

 The program counter indicates which line of machine code the architecture is reading.
+The program counter is incremented by 1 after each instruction is executed.
+However, when there is a branch instruction, the program counter is set to the address of the label.

 ### Instruction Memory